unccv/course_project/README.md

 ## Meetings
-Throughout the course of the semester, your team will meet individually with TAs and Instructor to review your progress three times over the course of the semester, after the completion of stages 1, 2, and 3.
-You must schedule your meetings via calendly, a link will be provied.
-You will only receive credit for each stage after your individual meetings.
+Throughout the course of the semester, your team will meet individually with their supervising TA and Instructor to review your progress several times during the semester.
+One of the team members form each team has to schedule meetings via calendly (a link will be provided).
+The team members receive credits for each stage only after individual team meetings.

 ## 1. Topic Selection
-There are a huge number of interesting applications of computer vision.
-Good course project topics will meet a few criteria:
+There are a wide range of interesting applications in the domain of computer vision.
+Good course project topics will have to meet few mandatory criteria:

 1. Use image or video data as primary data source
 2. Leverage Computer Vision algorithms on top of data